yuffyz/yuffyz/README.md

 - ⚡ Fun fact: ...
 -->

 My name is Youfei.
-I am a data scientist living in NYC 🗽🌇
+I am a data scientist based in PA

-- 💁‍♀️ Currently, Data Scientist at Swiss Re
+- 💁‍♀️ Currently, Data Scientist working in insurance industry
 - 🎓 MSc in Data Analytics | BA in Economics
-- 🌱 I am currently learning languages, communication & pychology
+- 🌱 I am super interested in communication, meditation & psychology

 ### 👩‍💻 Some of the tools I frequently use: